cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

   - `{cluster_id}` is the unique ID of this cluster.
   {{site.data.alerts.callout_info}}
-  The cluster ID used in the Cloud API is different from the routing ID used when [connecting to clusters]({% link cockroachcloud/connect-to-a-basic-cluster.md %}).
+  The cluster ID used in the Cloud API is different from the routing ID used when [connecting to clusters]({% link cockroachcloud/connect-to-your-cluster.md %}).
   {{site.data.alerts.end}}
+  - `{secret_key}` is the secret key for the service account.

 If the request was successful, the client will receive a list of SQL users.